ronnygeo/ReusableForm/readme.md

 ### CSS Customization

-* Change the form id in style.css:11 or style.sass:17.
+* Change the form id in style.sass:17 or replace #myForm in style.css.
 * CSS Modifications can be achieved by modifying the _constants.sass using a Sass precompiler.
 * It is possible to change the font-stack, color schemes and other CSS properties by following the above steps.